Rkthompson/new-user-auto-setup/README.rst

 ---------------------
     - Presentation Layer - Human interfaces
     - Business Logic - Business rules and workflows
+        - Goal to keep business logic from spreading to other layers.
+Isolate it to keep it easy to identify and maintain.
     - Database Layer - Interaction with data stores

     Types of modules: